omeka/classic-enduser/docs/Technical/Configuring_File_Storage.md

 # Configuring File Storage

-Omeka Classic allows administrators to configure how files are stored (both original files uploaded to Omeka Classic and the derivative images Omeka creates itself).
+Omeka Classic administrators can configure how files are stored (both original files uploaded to Omeka Classic and the derivative images Omeka creates itself).
 For typical users, the default settings are sufficient: files are simply stored the `files` subdirectory of the Omeka installation and served from there by the web server, just like any other file in Omeka.

 However, if you want or need to store files in a different location, on a different drive, or even a different server or service, you'll need to do some configuration.
-The storage system is configured through the Omeka configuration file, `application/config/config.ini`.
+The storage system is configured through the Omeka configuration file `application/config/config.ini`.

+!!! note
-Note: storage changes in the configuration get applied immediately, and will affect all operations involving files.
+	Storage changes in the configuration get applied immediately, and will affect all operations involving files.
 If you change storage methods or locations after already working on an Omeka installation for some time, you'll have to take care of moving or copying any pre-existing files to the new location yourself.
 If you're thinking about using non-standard storage settings, it's often easiest to make that decision up front, before you upload anything.

-## Storage Adapters
+## Storage adapters

 Omeka's storage system is based on "adapters."
 An adapter is simply a method for storing and accessing files, and Omeka ships with two adapters out of the box.